 The slow-flow nipples (flow level 1) were perfect for newborns, and the entire nipple was easy to clean and sterilize without losing any of its shape, texture, or pliability.

 Each nipple has a small venting slot adjacent to the Chicco logo, which you can see here (with the red arrow):

-While small and less involved than something like on a Dr. Brown's bottle, the venting actually worked very well in our testing to prevent gas and colic.
+While small and less involved than something like on Dr. Brown's bottles, the venting actually worked very well in our testing to prevent gas and colic.